-- Gift basket fillers: candles, chocolate, soap dispenser, DIY scented room spray, Lowe’s gift card, etc.
+- Gift basket filler ideas: candles, chocolate, soap dispenser, DIY scented room spray, Lowe’s gift card, etc.

 After the paint has dried wait 24 hours.
 Season the chalkboards by rubbing a piece of chalk all over the band.
 Wipe off the chalk with a dry rag.
 Store the pails away until you need to grab one for a hostess gift.

 Decorate the sides with a personalized chalk message.
-I like using Allen + Roth decorative pillow covers.
+I love using a reusable item as a liner, like decorative pillow covers or a scarf.
 It’s fun to either throw a cover onto an old pillow to dress it up for the holidays.
-Or the gift recipient can use the Lowe’s gift card to buy the pillow insert.

 Thanks for featuring this in your gift list this year.
 I wasn’t following you back in 2013 and I love this!

 You weren’t?
 Seems like we’ve been online friends for a long time ;-).

 I’m a Realtor (as well as a crafter) and this is a perfect gift for my clients.
 I often give a Lowe’s gift card, along with some tools and cleaning items.
 What a lovely way to present them.
 Love that I can make several at once and store until needed.

 Very cute idea, Brit!